eshrinivasan/phoenix-microfrontend/README.md

 This repo is created using the tutorial instructions here https://developers.sap.com/group.luigi-app.html

-## Run first the standalone UI5 app and then run the base luigi application which contains a link to a React app also
+## Run first apps in Step 1, 2, 3 and then run the base luigi application

 ### Step 1